Kamran-Afzali/Kamran-Afzali.github.io/_posts/FB_PRPHT.md

 ## Data

-Prophet requires as input a dataframe with two columns:
+Prophet requires a dataframe with two columns as input:

-ds: datetime column.
-y: numeric column which represents the measurement we wish to forecast.
++ datetime column (ds)
++ y: The forecasted measurement is represented by a number column.
-Our data is almost ready.
-We just need to rename columns date and sales, respectively, as ds and y.
+Our data is nearly complete.
+All we have to do now is rename the columns date and sales to ds and y, respectively.

 ## Fit

-To train a model in Prophet, first we create an instance of the model class and then we call the fit method.
+In Prophet, we build an instance of the model class and then call the fit method to train a model.

-In principle, you don’t need to specify any hyparameters.
-One important exception is seasonality_mode.
-It is important to set this parameter to multiplicative if your model is multiplicative since Prophet is based on an additive model.
-As we saw previously, the seasonality in our model follows an additive behavior.
-Therefore, there is no need to set seasonality_mode as multiplicative.
+You don't need to specify any hyparameters in theory.
+Seasonality mode is an important exception.
+Because Prophet is based on an additive model, it's critical to adjust this value to multiplicative if your model is multiplicative.
+Seasonality in our model follows an additive pattern, as we previously witnessed.
+As a result, setting seasonality mode to multiplicative is unnecessary.

-Although Prophet is able to find automatically a good set of hyperparameters, we will see later that some fine tuning can improve performance.
-Specially, applying your knowledge of the business case might make a huge difference even if Prophet has the power of handling many things by itself.
+Although Prophet can select a suitable set of hyperparameters automatically, we shall see later how careful adjustment can increase performance.
+Even while Prophet has the ability to handle many things on its own, using your expertise of the business case could make a big difference.

-Just to exemplify, I’ll include the parameter interval_width that sets the confidence interval.

-In order to forecast we first need to create a dataframe that will save our predictions.
-Method make_future_dataframe builds a dataframe that extends into the future a specified number of days.
-In our case, we will predict 90 days into the future.

-By default the dataframe created includes the dates from the history, so we see the model fit as well.
+To forecast, we must first establish a dataframe in which we will record our forecasts.
+The method make future dataframe creates a dataframe that extends a specified number of days into the future.
+We can observe that the model fits because the dataframe provided by default includes the dates from the history.

-To make predictions we apply method predict on the future dataframe that we have just generated.
+To make predictions, we use the procedure predict on the newly created future dataframe.

 ## Forecast Dataframe

-The forecast dataframe contains Prophet’s prediction for sales.
-Because we’ve also passed historical dates, it provides an in-sample fit that we can use to evaluate our model.
+Prophet's sales projection is contained in the forecast dataframe.
+We have an in-sample fit that we can use to evaluate our model because we've also passed historical dates.

-As you can see, forecast includes a column yhat with the forecast, as well as columns for components and uncertainty intervals.
+Forecast includes a column for the forecast, as well as columns for components and uncertainty intervals, as you can see.

 ## Forecast Plot

-To plot the forecast you just need to call method .plot() on your forecast dataframe.
+You only need to call method to plot the forecast.
+On your predicted dataframe, use plot().

-In the forecast plot above, deep blue line is forecast sales forecast[‘y_hat’], black dots are actual sales forecast[‘y’].
-The light blue shade is 95% confidence interval around the forecast.
-The uncertainty interval in this region is bounded by forecast[‘yhat_lower’] and forecast[‘yhat_upper’] values.
+The deep blue line in the forecast plot above represents the forecast sales forecast['y hat'], while the black dots represent the actual sales forecast['y'].
+Around the forecast, the light blue hue represents the 95 percent confidence interval.
+Forecast['yhat lower'] and forecast['yhat upper'] values define the uncertainty interval in this location.

 ## Trend Changepoints

-Real life time series such as this one, frequently have abrupt changes in their trajectories.
-These changepoints sign abrupt changes in the time series caused, for instances, by new product launch, unforeseen calamity.
-Prophet will automatically detect these changepoints and will allow the trend to adapt appropriately.
-At these points, the growth rate is allowed to change making the model more flexible.
-This may cause overfitting or underfitting.
+The paths of real-life time series, such as this one, commonly have abrupt alterations.
+These changepoints indicate abrupt changes in the time series, such as new product launches or natural disasters.
+The growth rate is allowed to fluctuate at these points, making the model more flexible.
+This may result in over- or under-fitting.

-A parameter called changepoint_prior_scale could be used to adjust the trend flexibility and tackle overfitting and underfitting.
-Higher value fits a more flexible curve to the time series.
+Changepoint prior scale is a parameter that can be used to adjust trend flexibility and combat overfitting and underfitting.
+A higher number gives the time series a more flexible curve.

-By default changepoints are only inferred for the first 80% of the time series, but you can change it by making use of the changepoint_range argument of the model.
+Changepoints are only inferred for the first 80% of the time series by default, but you may adjust this using the model's changepoint range option.

-It is also possible to add your own changepoints manually, using the changepoints argument.
+You can also use the changepoints option to manually add your own changepoints.

-In the plot below, the dotted lines represent the changepoints for the given time series.

-We can observe the following on the forecast components plotted above:

 ## Seasonality

-Weekly seasonality component: The weekly seasonality shows that people buy more on weekends.
-In particular, we observe a drop on sales from Sunday to Monday.
-This might point to a holiday effect.
+The weekly seasonality component demonstrates that people buy more on weekends.
+We saw a reduction in sales from Sunday to Monday in particular.
+This could indicate a seasonal influence.

-Yearly seasonality component: As observed previously the volume of sales is higher in July and lower in January.
-This peak in sales in July might mean seasonal sales with high discount prices.
+Yearly seasonality: As previously mentioned, sales volume is higher in July and lower in January.
+This July sales boom could indicate seasonal bargains with steep discounts.

-Holidays, special events, as well as seasonality can be explored to improve your model.
-For more information on how to use this information check Prophet’s documentation section Seasonality, Holiday Effects, And Regressors.
+To improve your model, look at holidays, special events, and seasonality.
+Check to Prophet's documentation section Seasonality, Holiday Effects, and Regressors for further information on how to use this data.

 ## Evaluate model
 How this model is performing?

-The forecast dataframe includes predictions made on the training data dates.
-Therefore, we can use this in-sample fit to evaluate our model.
+Predictions made on the training data dates are included in the forecast dataframe.
+As a result, we may evaluate our model using this in-sample fit.